 Mowing With A Dull Blade

 A sharp mower blade will give you a nice, even cut.
 However, using a dull blade will often leave you with torn or bruised shoots.
-This can in turn lead to gray or brown blades that could leave your grass vulnerable to disease.
+This, in turn, can lead to gray or brown blades that could leave your grass vulnerable to disease.

 Proper Lawn Care Is Essential

-Taking care of your lawn can seem like too much at first, but if you avoid the common lawn care mistakes outlined above you will be well on your way to a healthier lawn.
+Taking care of your lawn can seem like too much at first, but if you avoid the common lawn care mistakes outlined above, you will be well on your way to a healthier lawn.